NIC619/optimism_brdige_poc/README.md

 yarn install
 yarn compile
 ```

+Next you can choose to either run the example in local environment or Kovan testnet.

+### 1. Running the example in local environment

 Make sure you have the local L1/L2 system running (open a second terminal for this):